-In this chapter, the results of the questionnaire applied to 111 EFL teachers from different schools in Nicosia, Kyrenia, Famagusta and Morphou will be discussed.
-This chapter also includes investigations on the significant differences that are found by the data analysis.
+In this chapter the results of the questionnaires applied to 111 EFL teachers from different schools in Nicosia, Kyrenia, Famagusta and Morphou will be discussed.
+This chapter also includes investigations on the significant differences that have been found by the data analysis.